logo

 What to Expect During Your Summer School Course

-Yes, during your time at Oxford Summer Courses summer school, there will be occasional afternoons when we are very happy for you to catch up with your parents, but this will need to be arranged beforehand so it doesn’t affect your studies.
+Yes, during your time at Oxford Summer Courses summer school, there will be occasional afternoons when we would be happy for you to catch up with your parents.
+However, this needs to be arranged beforehand to ensure it doesn't affect your studies.

 Summer School Travel and Insurance